Input/Output#

 save_poses.to_dlc_file(ds, "/path/to/file.csv", split_individuals=True)

 We currently do not provide explicit methods to export a movement bounding boxes dataset in a specific format.
-However, you can easily save the bounding boxes’ trajectories to a .csv file using the standard Python library csv.
+However, you can save the bounding box tracks to a .csv file using the standard Python library csv.

 Here is an example of how you can save a bounding boxes dataset to a .csv file: